 2 – Because your hands are close to the center of gravity, the middle of your body, you end up lifting a much greater portion of your body weight than in a standard push up.
 Lowering your hand placement down even further will result eventually in a full planche push up, repping with your whole body in the air and parallel to the floor, an awesome display of strength and balance.

-Watch this tutorial of Daniel Vadnal from FitnessFAQs showcasing perfect pseudo-planch push ups.
+Watch this tutorial of Daniel Vadnal from FitnessFAQs showcasing perfect pseudo-planche push-ups.

 This change places a bit more stress on the deltoid but less on the upper pectoralis.
-The trade off is that the range of motion is becomes limited and so this exercise should be used occasionally as a variation of the pseudo planche push up.
+The trade-off is that the range of motion becomes limited and so this exercise should be used occasionally as a variation of the pseudo planche push up.
 The video below illustrates the difference well.

-Full planche push ups are one of the top movements in calisthenics and an awesome shoulder bodyweight exercise.
-They are the natural progression from pseudo planche push ups and offer a great carry over effect into handstand push ups as well as transition movements like the extreme 90 degree push up, where you push yourself up into a hanstand from a planche position.
+Full planche push-ups are one of the top movements in calisthenics and an awesome shoulder bodyweight exercise.
+They are the natural progression from pseudo planche push-ups and offer a great carry-over effect into handstand push-ups as well as transition movements like the extreme 90 degrees push up, where you push yourself up into a handstand from a planche position.
 Truly beast-level movement.

 Full Isometric Planche

-Pike push ups are an important progression toward achieving vertical pushing strength.
-They remove the balance skills necessary to master a full handstand push up and also some of the body weight off.
+Pike push-ups are important to progress toward achieving vertical pushing strength.
+They remove the balance skills necessary to master a full handstand push up and also some of the bodyweights off.

-Also, kicking into a hanstand is yet another challenge that can be overcome only through repeated efforts over time, initially made easier and safer with the support of a wall.
+Also, kicking into a handstand is yet another challenge that can be overcome only through repeated efforts over time, initially made easier and safer with the support of a wall.

 A handstand can also be held facing a wall or back to the wall.
 The first variation may be easier for novices, as they can crawl back up to the wall into a handstand, or side-kicking into the handstand.
 The wall gives some support, removing the balance coordination necessary in the vertical position while still working hard the shoulders.